risingcampaigns/knowledgebase/src/site/_content/articles/2020-12-23-editing-modal-content.md

   order: 6
   parent: Homepage
   key: Managing Modal Content
+  excerpt: Learn how to present modal content, also referred to as overlay or pop-up boxes.
 date: 2020-12-23T14:21:47.655Z
-dek: Learn how to present modal content, also referred to as overlay or pop-up boxes.
 ---
 ### Modal Content